All your Ireland notary questions answered

 Can foreign degrees or certificates be notarised?

-We can notarise foreign degrees, certificates and other educational qualifications but these cannot currently be apostilled or legalised because the Department of Foreign Affairs and Trade is not in a position to verify so-called foreign documents.
+We can notarise foreign degrees, certificates and other educational qualifications but these cannot currently be apostilled or legalised because the Department of Foreign Affairs and Trade is not in a position to verify so-called 'foreign documents'.
 Accordingly, if you are planning to work or study abroad and are currently living in Ireland you may need to have your educational qualifications apostilled or legalised abroad.

 What do I need to get my document notarised?

 You'll need to bring your identification documents (see /client-identification) and you may need to bring the documents you wish to sign, which must be signed in the presence of the notary (and not before).
+We are generally happy to print or copy small amounts (~10 pages) of documents (in black and white or in colour) on fine quality paper at no extra charge and as part of our standard service.

 Got a question?